Anupam0401/To-Do-List-Maker-App/README.md

 # To-Do-List-Maker-App
-This is a to do list maker app made using Node.js and using the implementations of EJS.
-Currently, it is not hosted.
+This is a to do list maker web app made using Node.js and using the implementations of EJS.

+> *Currently, it is not hosted.*